Nipah virus infection

 Travellers to NiV affected areas are encouraged to maintain vigilance and adopt the following health precautions when overseas:

-Avoid eating or drinking products that could be contaminated by bats, such as raw date palm sap, raw fruit that is found on the ground
+Do not eat or drink products that could be contaminated by bats, such as raw date palm sap, fruit found on the ground

-Avoid contact with blood or body fluids of any person known to be infected with NiV
+Avoid contact with blood or bodily fluids of any person known to be infected with NiV or persons who are unwell

-There is no commercially available vaccine at present.
+There is no licensed vaccine for NiV at present.

 Infection Prevention and Control

 Patients who are under investigation or confirmed to have NiV infection should ideally be isolated in an airborne infection isolation room (AIIR) and be placed on strict contact, droplet and airborne precautions.
-Healthcare staff directly involved in patient care should don PPE1 comprising gowns, gloves, N95 masks and eye protection (face shield/ eye goggles) when attending to these patients.
+Healthcare staff directly involved in patient care should don PPE comprising gown, gloves, N95 mask and eye protection (face shield/ eye goggles) when attending to these patients.
 Risk to healthcare staff can be mitigated with good infection prevention and control practices.
 Visitors should not be allowed.

 All waste generated during the care of NiV suspect and confirmed patients should be handled as biohazard waste, according to institutional policy.